FAIRmat-NFDI/nexus_definitions/manual/source/classes/applications/optical-spectroscopy-structure.rst

 Application Definitions
 -----------------------

-    :ref:`NXoptical_spectroscopy`:
+:ref:`NXoptical_spectroscopy`
     A generic application definition for spectroscopy measurements.
 This includes in particular ellipsometry and Raman spectroscopy measurements, but also other techniques such as photoluminescence, transmission, and reflection measurements.
-The requirements are: (i) an incident photon beam, (ii) a detector to measure scattered/emitted photons, and (iii) a sample.
+The requirements are:
+    (i) an incident photon beam, (ii) a detector to measure scattered/emitted photons, and (iii) a sample.

-    :ref:`NXellipsometry`:
+:ref:`NXellipsometry`
     An application definition for ellipsometry measurements, including complex systems up to variable angle spectroscopic ellipsometry.

-    :ref:`NXraman`:
+:ref:`NXraman`
     An application definition for Raman spectroscopy measurements.

 Base classes
 #######################